Frequently Asked Questions

 e-mail message.
 You can also subscribe to the newsletter below.
 You can also follow us on social media (Facebook, Twitter and Instagram) at FPCTopeka.
 Or, visit our EVENTS section on the home page.

-The church office is open Monday-Friday from 9:00 AM to 4:00 PM.
-During these times, the main entry door (facing 8th street) and telephones are staffed.
-An automated voice mail system takes messages when the office is closed.
-Due to the current public health situation, all visitors to the church must wear a mask and practice appropriate physical distancing.
+The church office is open Monday-Friday from 8:30 AM to 4:00 PM.
+During these times, the main entry door (facing 8th street) is staffed.
+You can reach staff by calling 785-233-9601 and following the voice prompts.
+Due to the current public health situation, it is recommended that visitors to the church wear a face mask and practice appropriate physical distancing.

-If you need to speak with a particular staff person, please call or email and make an appointment.
+If you would like to meet with a particular staff person, please call or email and make an appointment.
 Since each person has a different work schedule, they are not always available for a “drop in visit.”

 Churches in the Presbyterian Church (USA) are part of the “One, holy, catholic, and apostolic Church.”
 Presbyterians are part of the Reformed tradition, a tradition that grew out of the Reformation in the 16th century.
 Presbyterian describes the system of beliefs and the form of church government that grew out of this movement.